-With fantasy baseball drafts heating up, I started a new article series two weeks ago where I look at 3-4 starting pitchers who are going in the same ADP range and break down who I feel most confident in and why.
+With fantasy baseball drafts heating up, I started a new article series last week where I look at 3-4 starting pitchers who are going right in the same ADP range and breakdown who I feel most confident in and why.
 The goal here isn't so much to make you agree with me as to help us all together think analytically about these pitchers to make decisions in our drafts that we feel most comfortable with.

 So who are the arms and who is my favorite?

 All ADP data is taken from NFBC drafts from January 8th through January 29th, which is 67 drafts.

 I actually have Framber ranked the lowest of the bunch we're going to discuss today, so this ADP is too high for me.

 On the surface, Framber was solid in 2023 with a 3.45 ERA supported by a 3.70 SIERA.
 He posted a solid 1.13 WHIP, 17.7% K-BB%, 24.8% strikeout rate and 11.6% swinging strike rate (SwStr%).
 You have no issues with any of those, but the strikeout and SwStr% metrics are just slightly above average, so that doesn't present the typical upside you might see from a fantasy SP1 or high-end SP2.
 Additionally, Framber had a below average 28.1% CSW and an average 39.1% Ideal Contract Rate (ICR - which is barrels plus solid contact plus hard groundballs divided by batted ball events), so there are some red flags here for me.